the-turing-way/the-turing-way/book/content/outreach/07/BecomingAScienceChampion.md

 a person that believes anti-vaccine propaganda, does not necessarily subscribes to the idea that human made climate change is a hoax, they are not denying in all science, but just some part of it.
 We must listen first to understand the mentality behind the denial, and tailor our message accordingly.
-A popular technique from psychology that you could use can be summarized under the acronym EGRIP (emotions, goals, rapport, information and positive reinforcement)[6], you can find a detailed explanation in how to use it in here [7]
+A popular technique from psychology that you could use can be summarized under the acronym EGRIP [6] (emotions, goals, rapport, information and positive reinforcement), you can find a detailed explanation in how to use it in this great article on ["How to Talk to a Science Denier without Arguing"](https://blogs.scientificamerican.com/observations/how-to-talk-to-a-science-denier-without-arguing/).

 <!-- TP: If referencing a specific article then make it a hyperlink, this is going to be consumed on the web and will make it easier for readers to view linked media. -->.